steambap/weilinshi.org/content/post/typescript-vs-flow.en.md

 +++

+_Update 2019-01-30_

+More than two years have passed since I wrote this.
+Right now the Typescript had grown a lot since then.
+I honestly think Typescript is a better choice today.

 ## My experience with Typescript and Flow
 When it comes to type safety in Javascript projects, we have two choices
  available: Typescript and Flow.